Skip to main content.

 You may also be eligible to apply if you meet criteria for a Special Enrollment Period for individuals who, for example, have recently moved to our service area or recently qualify for Medicare.
 If you have questions about the Special Enrollment Period, you can contact us for more information.

-What are the four parts to Original Medicare?
+What are the four parts to Medicare?

-There are four parts to Original Medicare.
+There are four parts to Medicare.

 Part A: This covers hospital bills for inpatient stays as well as things like home healthcare, hospice or nursing care.
 There usually is not a premium associated with Part A.